theowenyoung/dotfiles/README.md

 1. `make link`: link or copy all dotfiles to the right place
 2. `make unlink`: unlink all things.
+3. `make backup`: backup qBittorrent.conf to dotfiles source, cause you may change the qbittorrent settings from web ui

 ## MacOS